Sapphire, the Birthstone for September

 The Sapphire is one of most valuable and expensive gems in the world.

 However, the valuable blue Sapphire isn’t the only color in existence.
-Sapphires also come in colors of yellow, purple, orange, peach, green, pink, and more!
+While sapphires are most commonly associated with their striking blue hue, they can be found in virtually every color, including yellow, purple, orange, peach, green, pink, and more!
 This particular gemstone can also have some special varieties, including the “star effect” phenomenon.
 The star effect is caused when light hits the gemstone’s inclusions at the right angle, creating a star pattern of shine and brilliance.
 Sapphires are also similar to gemstones such as Alexandrites, regarding their ability to appear to change colors in different lighting.

 Let’s dive deep into the history of sapphires!
 Sapphires were first discovered in Kashmir around 1881.
 During this time, somewhere high in the Himalayas, there was a landslide which exposed large deposits of these gemstones.
 The Maharaja of Kashmir took his army and took control of the surrounding lands to discover thousands of these sapphires from 1882 to 1887.